HL7/uv-dx-pq/input/pagecontent/drug_specification.md

 <tr><td><img src="specification_FHIR_resources [2023-07-29 Rik].png" width="850"/></td></tr>
 </table>

-### Description of Components
+### Description of ComponentsComponent Building Blocks
+**Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product

 **Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

-**Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product
+**Observation Definition**: Each individual stability test and their acceptance criteria; also used to group tests

+**Organization** (not illustrated above): The company/site that performed the testing or manufacturing

+**Plan Definition**: Describes the stability study protocol

 **Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

-**Observation Definition**: Each individual test and acceptance criteria; also test grouping

-**Plan Definition**: Describes the drug substance or drug product specification

 ### Examples
 **CTD section samples** (PDF):